 This assertion can be used if different objects have tags attached at different positions.
 Before setting the candidate object, set the tag position to use for the next association.
 Unlike the candidate object, this assertion is not cleared when the association has been made, so it is up to the integrator to ensure that at most one assertion has been made for each tag association point.

+'''

-external system message of <Tag Association Point> is <String> external system status of <Tag Association Point> is <String>
+external system message of <Tag Association Point> is <String>

+'''

 This assertion can be set to deliver a system message to the status web page for a tag association point.
 It should be combined with the next assertion.